cicada-lang/cicada-plct/docs/manual/basic/built-in-types.md

 If we want to omit all arguments, we can use `refl`, which means "reflection".

-- We can omit all arguments, because after all, all the informations is already in the type.
+- We can omit all arguments, because after all, all the information is already in the type.

 ```cicada
 check refl: Equal(String, "abc", "abc")